marcos-vcs/treinamento-html-css-js/README.md

  ---
 ### Motivation
 Project developed during my second month of training at LG lugar de gente, following some guidelines from my training supervisor.
+The project uses localstorage to persist the information.

 ---
 #### Questions or suggestions?